dokutan/rgb_keyboard/README.md

 ### --kernel-driver option

 On some systems libusb might no be able to properly detach the kernel driver, and the program will fail to open the keyboard.
 The --kernel-driver option skips this step and is intended for better compatibility.

+### --ajazzak33 option

+This enables experimental support for the AjazzAK33 Keyboard.

 ## GUI